Christian Education (CE)

 In Agape Baptist Church, we value Christian education (CE) because we believe spiritual formation requires the deepening of one’s theological understanding, and the appreciation of how God’s truths actually apply to our lives.
 We believe that right thinking about God fuels right feelings towards God, and that the transformation in our affections and motivations are a result of the Spirit’s work in us, as we grow in the grace and knowledge of our Lord and Saviour Jesus Christ.

-While we recognise the importance of life in community as the primary means to spiritual formation, we also recognise the value of learning in a classroom setting.
+While we recognize the importance of life in community as the primary means to spiritual formation, we also recognize the value of learning in a classroom setting.
 We currently offer CE courses in three thematic tracks.

 3 Thematic Tracks

 Track 1: Investigating Christianity – In the pluralistic, postmodern age we live in today, many have questions and doubts about Christianity.
 Courses in this track are designed for those who have such questions, or who are skeptical about Christianity as a religion and would like to examine the faith.

 Track 2: Understanding The Bible – Many people have easy access to Bibles, but they struggle to make sense out of it.
 Courses in this track focus on equipping people to study the Bible and understand its structure, design and the types of literature contained within.